-$Set the \textbf{ Cutout Speed} \ dial to the \ \textbf{MIN} \ position \ in the \ ball \ bearing \ range. \ This \ position \ offers \ the \ greatest \ range \ offers \ offers$ speed control.
-At the MIN setting the motor can run down to approximately 20-30% of the full line voltage
+Ball Bearing Motors: Set the cutout speed dial to the MIN position in the ball bearing range.
+This position offers the greatest range of speed control.
+At the MIN setting the motor can run down to approximately 20-30% of the full line voltage.

-Note: After starting at the recommended settings for either sleeve or ball bearing motors, you can tune the cutout speed to achieve the desired results
+Note: After starting at the recommended settings for either sleeve or ball bearing motors, you can fine tune the cutout speed to achieve the desired results.

-Setting the Hard Start Time
+Setting the Hard Start Speed

-During the Hard Start mode, full voltage is applied to the motor during startup to overcome windmilling and to lubricate the bearings.
+During the Hard Start mode, full voltage is applied to the motor during startup to overcome wind milling and to lubricate the bearings.

-The position of the Hard Start dial determines the tir mode.
-The dial can be adjusted between 0.1 second
+The position of the hard start dial determines the time period of the hard start mode.
+The dial can be adjusted between 0.1 second and approximately 5 seconds.

-Set the Hard Start dial according to the type of motor bearing motor, set the Hard Start dial to the MIN pe bearing motor, set the Hard Start dial to the middle
+Set the hard start dial according to the type of motor you have.
+If you have a ball bearing motor, set the hard start dial to the MIN position.
+If you have a sleeve bearing motor, set the hard start dial to the middle of the sleeve bearing range.

-After you begin at the recommended setting, you can time within the recommended range for the type of m
+After you begin at the recommended setting, you can fine tune the hard start time within the recommended range for the type of motor you have.

-It is recommended that you use the minimum possib blowing too much cold air over the condenser.
+It is recommended that you use the minimum possible hard start time to avoid blowing too much cold air over the condenser.